originally posted on Concept Hub

 I actually have not heard this concern too often, which is a fear of the competition reading the blog.
 Personally, I would think it flattering and hope to improve my competitor’s products or service thus pushing the entire industry forward.

-Note that fear, uncertainty, and doubt has never help anyone or any company to move forward.
+Note that fear, uncertainty, and doubt has never helped anyone or any company to move forward.